psmitty7373/ctf-writeups/ACI-CS-2020/do_you_c_what_i_c/README.md

 I used python and pwntools to script dumping these values.
 You can find the code for that in this folder (named pwnit.py).

 # Part 2.
 ASLR
 To store the ROP chain in the number buffer and accurately jump to it with the overflow, I would need to know the address of the number buffer.
-Surprising to me, the stack size of the parent function (which I named listener) was widly variable.
+Surprisingly to me, the stack size of the parent function (which I named listener) was wildly variable.
 I struggled to accurately calculate the memory address of the buffer.
-I ended up making a function to search for saved return addresses of both the connection handler and listener functions, grab the stored stack base pointers, and calculate the difference to to get the stack size of the listener.
+I ended up making a function to search for saved return addresses of both the connection handler and listener functions, grab the stored stack base pointers, and calculate the difference to find the stack size of the listener.
 With those values, I could accurately calculate the offset to the number buffer.
-The formula was like this: (
+The formula was: (listener_stack_size + connection_handler_saved_base_address) = connection_handler_stack_base_address.

 # Part 3. ucrtbase.dll
 **WARNING** This method won't always work.
 I can't believe it did.
 I got lucky? **WARNING**